-Table Array in VLOOKUP
+Table Array in VLOOKUP Function

-The VLOOKUP (vertical lookup) function in Excel looks up a piece of information or value from one column of a table array or dataset and extracts and returns some corresponding value or information from another column.
+The VLOOKUP (vertical lookup) functionVLOOKUP (vertical Lookup) FunctionThe VLOOKUP excel function searches for a particular value and returns a corresponding match based on a unique identifier.
+A unique identifier is uniquely associated with all the records of the database.
+For instance, employee ID, student roll number, customer contact number, seller email address, etc., are unique identifiers. in Excel looks up a piece of information or value from one column of a table array or dataset and extracts it.
+Then, it returns some corresponding value or information from another.

-General Syntax for the VLOOKUP function is as follows:
+The general syntax for the VLOOKUP function is as follows:

 The VLOOKUP function syntax has the following arguments:

 - lookup_value: Required.
 It represents the value we want to look for in the first column of a table or dataset.

 - table_array: Required.
 It represents the dataset or data array that is to be searched.

 - col_index_num: Required.
 It represents the integer specifying the column number of the table_array that we want to return a value from